*Updated September 2021

 I don’t doubt that my educator colleagues have good intentions or care deeply about the children in their care.
 And of course, many school districts and IEP teams across the country value parents as equal partners on their child’s team.
 However, in my experience, this doesn’t appear to be the norm.

-Too many educators view parents as people to be managed, not as individuals struggling in their roles as protectors and advocates for children with additional needs.
+Too often, in the system, parents are viewed as people to be managed, not as individuals struggling in their roles as protectors and advocates for children with additional needs.
 We need to understand that when a parent worries that a team doesn’t have her child’s best interests in mind, it causes him or her needless suffering.
 I believe that one reason parents of children with special needs experience such high rates of stress and anxiety is that they are forced to fight so many systems, including the educational system.

 Colleagues often speak about parents in front of me because they assume that I agree that the parents are miscalculating their own child’s needs.
 They may mean to be supportive, but their attitudes reflect an outdated medical model that focuses on labels and often sees parents as either coddling their child, or being in denial about the severity of a child’s challenges.